His voice had two identities.

 Two worlds, stuck.

-The vocal chords, gnawing creatures, vibrating upwards.
+The vocal cords, gnawing creatures, vibrating upwards.

 Hammering against wet walls.